zvonand/ikea-price-lookup/README.md

 # ikea-price-lookup
-Chrome extension to compare IKEA prices in different countries
+Browser extension to compare IKEA prices in different countries